 Economists increasingly believe that economic clusters are the primary engines of growth, and are thus frequently informing economic policy decisions at the state and local levels.
 This paper posits three frameworks for cultural economic clusters and summarizes case studies of five clusters that include cultural activity.

-Although early in its history, WESTAF published and sold books, it has not done so for some time.
-Nevertheless, the book-form publications prepared by WESTAF were widely used and the information in many of them remains useful.
+Although WESTAF published and sold books early in its history, it has not done so for some time.
+Nevertheless, the published books prepared by WESTAF were widely used and the information in many of them remains useful.

 Establishing Positive Value and Image for the Folk Arts: Principles of Effective Argumentation by Robert Trapp (1999) | Download

-WESTAF commissioned argumentation expert Robert Trapp to consider ways that argument for the folk arts could be made more effectively.
-This essay is a companion piece to a full report regarding the various approaches that might be used in constructing arguments in support of folk arts.
+WESTAF commissioned argumentation expert Robert Trapp to consider ways that arguments for the support of folk arts could be made more effectively.

 On Board: Guiding Principles for Trustees of Not-for-Profit Organizations by Robert W. Crawford (1991) | Download